GuanceCloud/guance-docs/docs/en/billing/billing-method/index.md

 ### Network Monitoring {#network}

-The number of hosts statistically reported by network data uploaded by eBPF in the workspace（each reporting network data host / days）.
+The number of hosts statistically reported by network data uploaded by eBPF in the workspace（each reporting network data host / day）.

 <font color=coral>**When settled in RMB**: </font>